TruenoDB/documentation/pages/deployment-install/install.md

 ---

-You can get started with Trueno pretty easy and fast.
-You just need a few dependencies:
+It is fast and easy to get started with Trueno.
+Here's what you'll need:

 ## Dependencies